Skip to main content

 Business exit, Entrepreneurial exit, Business Exit strategies, Entrepreneurs' transition, Entrepreneurs' health and well-being, Work disengagement, Employee disengagement and engagement

-Course Director and lecturer Entrepreneurship and Innovation Management
+Course Director Entrepreneurship and Innovation Management

 I research and write about entrepreneurial exit decisions and different strategies that entrepreneurs pursue to leave the venture, i.e. voluntary cessation, harvesting, and stewardship exit strategies.
 I am also interested in health and well-being and benefits of work disengagement as a cognitive choice or as a coping mechanism.
 So the variables and conditions that influence entrepreneurs' feelings for their business such as, co-founders' interactions and support and diversity in entrepreneurial management teams.
 I am interested in the applications of Structural Equation Modelling and teach it from time to time.